- General Concepts

 The steps outlined below serve as a broad guideline of how to use recognition and praise to increase the engagement level of your workers (please see the workshop manual for more detail).

-The work environment – which includes the physical environment, tools and resources, work conditions and the necessary structures, processes and procedures – can either be a key enabler of engagement, or it can be a major barrier to engagement.
-For employees to be engaged, they need to not only have the materials and equipment to do the job right, but they also need to work in a fair and equitable environment that is conducive to healthy relationships and that is physically safe and secure.
+The work environment – which includes the physical environment, tools and resources, work conditions, and the necessary structures, processes and procedures – can either be a key enabler of engagement, or it can be a major barrier to engagement.
+For employees to be engaged, they need to have not only the materials and equipment to do the job, but they also need to work in a fair and equitable environment that is conducive to healthy relationships and that is physically safe and secure.

 The steps outlined below serve as a broad guideline of what can be done to create an enabling work environment (please see the workshop manual for more detail).